pywbem/pywbemtools/docs/pywbemlistener/commands.rst

 The ``pywbemlistener test`` command sends a test indication to a running WBEM indication listener on the local system.

+This command has two options:

+The ``-c, --count`` option that defines the number of indications to set where the default is to send a single indication.

+The ``-l, --listener`` option that defines a host name or IP address to which the indications will be sent.
+The default ``--listener`` is ``localhost``.

 Example:

 .. code-block:: text